 10-12 tablespoons of unsalted butter, cold and chopped

 1 teaspoon cinnamon

 For the Crisp Topping:

-- Make fruit filling: Clean and cut 3 stalks of rhubarb into 1/3-inch long pieces.
+Clean and cut 3 stalks of rhubarb into ½-inch long pieces.
 Place in a small pot over medium heat.
-Add 1/4 cup of granulated sugar.
-Cook down for 3-5 minutes.
+Add ¼ cup of granulated sugar.
+Cook down for 5 minutes.
 Rhubarb should be softened.
 Set the rhubarb mixture aside in a medium bowl.

-- Clean and quarter strawberries (two 16oz containers), then place in the same pot you used to cook down the rhubarb.
-Add 1/4 cup of granulated sugar and cook down for 3-4 minutes.
+Clean and quarter strawberries (2-16oz containers), then place in the same pot you used to cook down the rhubarb.
+Add ¼ cup of granulated sugar and cook down for 5 minutes.
 Once softened, remove from the pot and place in the same bowl as the rhubarb.

-- Add remaining ingredients from the filling (brown sugar, corn starch, lemon juice, vanilla extract, cinnamon, and salt) to the fruit mixture.
+Add remaining ingredients from the filling (½ cup of brown sugar, 3 tablespoons of corn starch, 2 teaspoons of lemon juice, 1 teaspoon of vanilla extract, 1 teaspoon of cinnamon, and dash of salt) to the fruit mixture.
 Mix together.
 Set aside.

-- Make crisp: Chop butter into small cubes.
-Place in a large bowl with all of the crisp ingredients (brown sugar, rolled oats, pecans, salt, and cinnamon).
+Chop 10-12 tablespoons of butter into small cubes.
+Place in a large bowl with all of the crisp ingredients (1 cup of brown sugar, 1 cup of rolled oats, 1 cup of pecans, ¼ teaspoon of salt, and 1 teaspoon of cinnamon).
 Mix together with a fork or by hand.

-- Assemble individual crisps: Place the fruit crisp filling into your Souper Cubes® trays (note: they should have cooled down to room temperature so they don't melt the butter in the crisp).
-I made ours about 1cup of filling each.
-Then top with crisp streusel to preference.
-Freeze!
+Place the fruit crisp filling into your Souper Cubes® trays (note: they should have cooled down to room temperature, so they don't melt the butter in the crisp).
+Fill each well halfway (but no more than two-thirds) with fruit filling, then add crisp topping.